ryscheng/www.raymondcheng.net/_posts/2019-12-30-decentralizing-twitter.md

 Peer-to-peer applications (P2P) provide another alternative.
 In P2P systems, the content is distributed across a peer-to-peer network rather than relying on any central point of failure.
 P2P systems are typically designed to tolerate a certain number of failures, typically by automatically routing to one of many data replicas.
 Lookup metadata is stored in a routing table, such as a distributed hash table (DHT), which tells users which machines store the data they’re looking for.
 Popular content is usually replicated on more nodes to share the load, and will be faster to access on average.
 However, P2P-based systems are generally slow for querying data.
 For example, most DHT systems require a recursive search that is [logarithmic](https://pdos.csail.mit.edu/papers/chord:sigcomm01/chord_sigcomm.pdf) in complexity (requires log(n) hops).
 [PeerSoN](http://www.peerson.net/), [Safebook](https://ieeexplore.ieee.org/document/5350374), [Cuckoo](https://user.informatik.uni-goettingen.de/~xfu/cuckoo/), and [Megaphone](https://ieeexplore.ieee.org/document/5476495) have all been attempts at a P2P social network solution.
 P2P systems often suffer from longer latencies, affecting the user experience.
 Early P2P systems relied on volunteers to participate in the system, without strong incentives to stay reliably in the system.
 Furthermore, many early P2P systems were designed relying on semi-honest parties, and become vulnerable to severe security threats in the face of malicious parties.

 Recent systems, including many in the blockchain community, started exploring P2P designs under stronger threat models, such as [BFT](https://lamport.azurewebsites.net/pubs/the-byz-generals.pdf) or [BAR](https://www.cs.utexas.edu/~lorenzo/papers/sosp05.pdf), where some fraction of the network can be actively malicious.
 Blockchain-based systems have innovated on using resource scarcity, such as hashing power in proof-of-work or cryptocurrency in proof-of-stake, to address security issues like [Sybil attacks](https://pdos.csail.mit.edu/papers/whanau-nsdi10.pdf), and on using economic incentives to [incentivize good behavior](https://filecoin.io/filecoin.pdf).
 Blockchains typically entail a relatively expensive consensus protocol in order to fully replicate a consistent view of data across a number of participants, known as miners in Bitcoin.
 [Steemit](https://steemit.com/faq.html) stores all content data directly into the blockchain, the data is always accessible after confirmation.
 But there are challenges associated with pure blockchain solutions.
-Consensus protocols, especially over a wide-area network can be expensive and bottlenecked by propagating and replicating data over the network.
+Consensus protocols, especially over a wide-area network can be expensive and bottlenecked by replicating data over the network.
 For example, we recently measured that a simple token transfer on Ethereum was [5 orders of magnitude](https://arxiv.org/pdf/1804.05141.pdf) more expensive than performing the same operation in a cloud server.
 Even Steemit encourages developers that wish to query the on-chain data to use their “consensus interpretation” layer written in Python, which enables generating a [replica](http://github.com/steemit/hivemind) of all chain state cleaned and organized into a SQL database with indices.
 This type of solution could be quite expensive for social media data at Twitter Scale.

 Because pure blockchain solutions like Steemit face many challenges with storage and querying, other blockchain projects try to use a hybrid solution by offloading data off-chain to a DHT-based system like IPFS.
 [Voice](https://voice.com/) and [Akasha](https://akasha.world/) are attempts at accomplishing this.
 Not much is publicly known about the production performance capabilities of these projects, Voice is built on the EOS blockchain, while using IPFS for data storage.
-While it is likely to face the same challenges as other DHT-based systems, it remains to be seen if these system will offer a comparable user experience at Twitter scale.
+While it is likely to face the same challenges as other DHT-based systems, it remains to be seen if these systems will offer a comparable user experience at Twitter scale.

 # Goals